Cellebrite: United Kingdom

+In 2024, seven UK government agencies signed contracts with Cellebrite, including three police agencies, London's city authority, and the UK Foreign Office, which collectively spent $370,000 on contracts for Cellebrite services.

+United States

 In April 2011, the Michigan chapter of the American Civil Liberties Union questioned whether Michigan State Police (MSP) troopers were using Cellebrite UFEDs to conduct unlawful searches of citizens' cell phones.
 Following its refusal to grant the ACLU of Michigan's 2008 Freedom of Information Act request unless the organization paid $544,000 to retrieve the reports, MSP issued a statement claiming that it honored the Fourth Amendment in searching mobile devices.

 In March 2016, it was reported that Cellebrite offered to unlock an iPhone involved in the FBI–Apple encryption dispute.
-Later, after the FBI announced it had successfully accessed the iPhone thanks to a third party.
-A press report claimed Cellebrite had assisted with unlocking the device, which an FBI source denied.
+Later, after the FBI announced it had successfully accessed the iPhone thanks to a third party, a press report claimed Cellebrite had assisted with unlocking the device, which an FBI source denied.

-A 2017 data dump suggests Cellebrite sold its data extraction products to Turkey, the United Arab Emirates and Russia.